Neurological Physiotherapy

 What better recovery looks like

-Reduce risk of falls and injuries
+Lower risk of falls and secondary injuries

-Improve overall stamina and motor control
+Better stamina and motor control for daily tasks

 Find a specialist